Macrometacorp/macrometa-connector-databricks/GETTING_STARTED_WITH_COLLECTION_DATA_CONNECTOR.md

-# Macrometa Spark Collection Connector for Databricks
+# Macrometa Collections Databricks Connector

-The Macrometa Spark Collection Connector allows you to integrate [Apache Spark](https://spark.apache.org/) with [Macrometa](https://www.macrometa.com/docs/collections/) collections, allows you to read and write data from and to Macrometa collections using Apache Spark.
+The Macrometa Collections Databricks Connector allows you to integrate [Apache Spark](https://spark.apache.org/) with [Macrometa](https://www.macrometa.com/docs/collections/) collections, allows you to read and write data from and to Macrometa collections using Apache Spark.

 ## Requirements